Toggle: English / Spanish

 In adults, symptoms of pernicious anemia are usually not seen until after age 30.
 The average age of diagnosis is age 60.

-You are more likely to get this disease if you:
+You are more likely to develop this disease if you:

 - Have a family history of the condition